davidtw0320/Resources-Allocation-in-The-Edge-Computing-Environment-Using-Reinforcement-Learning/README.md

 + Mobile User
   + Users move according to the mobility data provided by [CRAWDAD](https://crawdad.org/index.html).
 This data was collected from the users of mobile devices at the subway station in Seoul, Korea.
   + Users' devices offload tasks to one edge server to obtain computation service.
-  + After a request task has been processed, users need to receive the processed task from the edge server and offload a new task to a edge server again.
+  + After a request task has been processed, users need to receive the processed task from the edge server and offload a new task to an edge server again.

 + Edge Server
   + Responsible for offering computational resources *(6.3 * 1e7 byte/sec)* and processing tasks for mobile users.